retiredreplicant/milkvr-mvrl-maker/README.md

 Note that the video type line of the generated file will contain more than just the required video type string `_3dph`, but, at present, the MilkVR still finds the video type information in this case and plays the video correctly.

 ##Runtime Arguments
-The mvrl-maker.exe tool (and mvrl-make.ahk) has several options built into it.
+The mvrl-maker.exe tool has several options built into it.
 You have to run the tool using the command line if you want to use any of the options below.

  -  `--urlBase` will override the main URL being assigned to the file links put into the mvrl files.
 The default if not specified is `http://<your_computer_name>/VR/` where `<your_computer_name>` is the name of your PC.
 For eample, if for some reason your mobile device cannot locate your machine via `http://<your_computer_name>`, you can use this option to use the ip address of your machine instead with: